sbslee/pypgx/docs/commands.rst

 Synopsis
 --------

-pypgx bam2vcf *[options] gb tg fa bam [bam ...]*
+pypgx bam2vcf *[options] gb tg fa bam out [bam ...]*

 Description
 -----------

-Create a single- or multi-sample VCF file from one or more BAM files.
+Create a VCF file from BAM file(s).

+This command outputs a single- or multi-sample VCF file from one or more input BAM files.
+The output VCF file will only contain variants within the target gene or region.
+This is essentially a wrapper with certain parameters for various commands from the BCFtools program (e.g. ``mpileup`` and ``call``).
+This means the called variants will be already normalized and filtered, ready for the downstream genotype analysis by the Stargazer program.

 *gb* is the genome build ('hg19' or 'hg38'). *tg* is the target gene (e.g. 'cyp2d6') or region (e.g. 'chr22:42512500-42551883').
-*fa* is the reference FASTA file. *bam* is the input BAM file(s).
+*fa* is the reference FASTA file. *out* is the output VCF file.
+*bam* is the input BAM file(s).

 .. note::

-    This is essentially a wrapper for the ``mpileup`` and ``call`` commands from the BCFtools program; therefore, you must have BCFtools installed before running this command.
+    BCFtools must be pre-installed.

 Options
 -------

--o FILE     output to FILE [stdout]
+There are no options.